Explaining Human Choice Probabilities with Simple Vector Representations: Introduction

-Probability matching is typically measured in the setting of pursuit.
-Where is the candy bar?
-Which lever do I press for a food pellet?
-But if we are seeking a general understanding of probability learning and its representation then the inverted case should be important too.
-What about when the task is avoidance?
-Don't press the lever that shocks.
-Don't choose the goblet with the iocane powder.
-In this scenario would we see the phenomena of probability \textbf{\emph{antimatching}}?
-The inversion of matching with two options is clear.
-If you see two options with a ratio of 3:1 where the more common one is the more noxious you pick it with a ratio of 1:3.
+The prototypical choice pattern when people are given tasks like ``Where is the candy bar?'' or ``Which is the hot slot machine?'' is to choose with the same frequency as the observed events.
+But what if the scenario is slightly altered?
+What if instead of choosing the lever that releases food, the task is to avoid the lever that gives a shock?
+If instead of choosing the option that gives you a candy bar, your task is to avoid the goblet with the iocane powder?
+What would probability matching consist of then?
+You would not want to choose bad outcomes in proportion to their frequency of recurrence.
+Maybe you would \emph{antimatch}.
+In the two option scenario this is easy.
+If you see two options with a ratio of 3:1 where the more common one is the more noxious one, you pick it with a ratio of 1:3.
 Your choices are now the ``flipped'' version of the observed frequencies.
-Note, analogous to matching, antimatching is not the optimal strategy of picking exclusively the least likely option.
+Note, analogous to matching, antimatching is not the optimal strategy.
+Exclusively choosing the least likely option is.
+Call it minimizing.

-As generally framed in Bayesian decision processes \parencite{alma9915625002181} the representation of probability is independent of the cost function.
+This reversal of the scenario would be interesting as a way to probe some of our conceptions about choice.
+As often framed in Bayesian decision processes \cite{alma9915625002181} the representation of probability is independent of the cost function.
 For a particular distribution of events we can change the gains and losses without changing the frequencies.
-Thus, simply due to symmetry considerations we might expect in scenarios with a 3:1 ratio of outcomes to see choices switch from a matching pattern to antimatching pattern when we invert the gains to be losses.
-We are unaware of any empirical work testing such a manipulation.
+Thus, simply due to symmetry considerations, we might expect in scenarios with a 3:1 ratio of outcomes to see choices switch from a matching pattern to antimatching pattern when we invert the gains to be losses, even if the representation of probabilities remain the same.

-Of course, assuming that people invert gains and losses symmetrically may well be too strong.
-Consider a predator-prey framing.
-The difference between failing to acquire a reward of modest value and succumbing to a catastrophic cost are manifestly asymmetric.
-Seeking to learn the probability contours of an environment as a predator, where mistakes cost nothing (or cost little when viewed as a missed opportunity for a gain of a food resource), seems intuitively quite different when framed from the perspective of the prey where failure might mean death.
-Participants may assume a predator/prey mindset depending on whether the task is framed as gain pursuit or loss avoidance, especially if gains/loss values are not explicitly provided.

-In loss avoidance, might we expect a \emph{probability minimizing} pattern to emerge?
-This is where the prey always choose the option with the lowest probability, analogous to probability maximizing in pursuit contexts.
-The question of whether matching/antimatching (ma/am) is ``dumb'' and maximizing/minimizing (mx/mn) is ``smart'' (to use the phrasing of \textcite{Koehler_2014}) is not straight forward empirically or conceptually.
-These two strategies form the basis for two distinct modes: Exploration - lots of ma/am, little mx/mn, and Exploitation - little ma/am, lots of mx/mn.
-Experimentally, we find that the emergence of Exploration or Exploitation modes might be the consequence of a pursuit/avoidance task framing and participant biases about a payoff asymmetry.